What causes hair loss?

 Although androgenic alopecia is the most common cause of hair loss, women especially can have an underlying physical condition that is contributing to their thinning hair.
 So it's really important to see a doctor to ensure you get the correct treatment for your thinning hair.

-Now read our post about hair loss treatment, Non-surgical Hair Restoration!
+Now read our post about hair loss treatment, 5 of the Most Effective Ways to Treat Hair Loss - Without Surgery!

 And learn more about PRP and how it can help regrow hair in, Platelet Rich Plasma - How It Restores Skin, Scars & Hair.